syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-close-the-DateTimePickerAdvs-Drop-Down-by-hitting-ENTER-key-or-ESC-key.md

 ---
 layout: post
 title: Close the DateTimePickerAdv | WindowsForms | Syncfusion
-description: Learn about How to Close the DateTimePickerAdvs Drop Down by Hitting ENTER key or ESC key support in Syncfusion Windows Forms DateTimePickerAdv control and more.
+description: Learn about How to Close the DateTimePickerAdvs Drop Down by Hitting ENTER key or ESC key support in Syncfusion Windows Forms DateTimePickerAdv and more.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug